Hybrid vehicles

 What models are available in Australia?
 How far can they travel without recharging/refuelling?

-All hybrid models sold in Australia can travel around 50km on battery power.
+All plug-in hybrid models sold in Australia can travel around 50km on battery power.
+Many plug-in hybrid models can travel around 100km on battery power only.

 Your vehicle’s fuel consumption will be higher when your battery is low.
 On-road fuel consumption and battery range will also be affected by individual circumstances, including: